cal-dev-lab/premvw-reactjs/README.md

 Another thought would be to use different Toastify notifications such as an error notification indicating to the user the form was not sent due to any technical problems or the form didn't meet the requirements of the data validation.

 I would like to change the nav bar to be transparent on top of the main image then once the nav bar gets to the bottom of the image, the nav bar would change to a solid fill colour.

+I did install GSAP to do animations with text and images.
+This is something I will continue to work on.

 ## Take away